a11yphant/a11yphant/Readme.md

 > **Note:** Don't forget to write tests for your feature.
 A pull request will only be accepted if it also has tests.

-7. Locally merge (or rebase) the upstream development branch into the branch created for your topic.
+7. Locally merge (or rebase) the upstream development branch into your branch.
 ```bash
 git pull [--rebase] upstream develop
 ```